 What Causes Sagging Doors?

-A sagging door tilts downward and to the side.
 Often, the sag is not visible when the door is open.
 But opening and closing the door causes the door to scrape the door jamb at the top.
 Doors with pronounced sags can stick to the point where it becomes difficult to open or close the door.

 Hinges are durable fixtures that can last for decades.
 But in some cases, the hinge leaves or the hinge pin may begin to wear out.
 Loose hinges may need new pins or may need to be replaced entirely.